dekuNukem/duckyPad/getting_started.md

 ### "Untrusted App" Warnings

-Your system might complain when trying to run the app.
+Your system might complain when launching the app.
 This is because I haven't had the code digitally signed, which costs hundreds of dollars a year.

 Feel free to [review the code](https://github.com/dekuNukem/duckyPad/tree/master/pc_software).
 You can also run `duckypad_config.py` itself with Python3, or [configure it manually](#Configure-duckyPad-Manually) with a text editor.